Cycling For Weight Loss: Is 30 Minutes a Day Enough?

 There are so many reasons to love cycling.
 You can do it indoors or outdoors, at home or at the gym.
 It's also low-impact, making it easier on achy joints, and, of course, it burns calories!
 But if you're someone who uses cycling as your go-to workout — or you're considering adding it to your workout regimen — you may be wondering if cycling can really lead to better overall health, especially if you have little time to spare.
 POPSUGAR spoke with experts to find out if cycling for even 30 minutes a day is enough to lose weight and put you on the path to feeling stronger and healthier.

 Can You Lose Weight by Cycling For 30 Minutes a Day?

 "It is possible to lose weight from cycling 30 minutes a day," Jennifer Chew, MPT, MSc, an NASM-certified personal trainer and weight loss specialist, tells POPSUGAR.
 Thirty minutes of cycling burns 200 calories on average, although that number depends on a few factors, including your weight, the intensity of your workout, and the resistance, Chew explains.

 If you're looking to burn the maximum number of calories you can in those 30 minutes, there are a couple of ways to make that happen:

 - Add in short, high-intensity intervals.
-"As your body gets stronger, you are able to increase the intensity, with a mixture of short spin intervals," Sayer explained.
+"As your body gets stronger, you are able to increase the intensity, with a mixture of short spin intervals," Sayer explains.
 Try adding short bursts of sprints to your workout, or even intervals of low-cadence, high-resistance cycling.

-While weight loss is possible while cycling 30 minutes a day, Sayer and Chew stressed the importance of incorporating strength training and making other lifestyle changes in order to ensure you make progress on your goals.
+While weight loss is possible while cycling 30 minutes a day, Sayer and Chew stress the importance of incorporating strength training and making other lifestyle changes in order to ensure you make progress on your goals.